CTV Advertising Rates

 This is a measurement of the added reach directly caused by a CTV ad campaign’s effectiveness.
 It is critical to realize that some target audience members can only be reached through CTV efforts and may not be reachable through other ways, such as linear TV ads.

-This measurement helps understand the impact of CTV advertising based on time of day, the viewer’s location, and the device used to view the ad.
+This measurement helps understand the impact of CTV advertising based on the time of day, the viewer’s location, and the device used to view the ad.

-This measurement determines if the CTV campaign improves viewership when its use is to increase the audience for a television show, broadcast event, or a live-streaming event.
+This measurement determines if the CTV campaign improves viewership when its use is to increase the audience for a television show, broadcast event, or live-streaming event.

 This measurement determines any increase in foot traffic, driven by the CTV campaign, to a physical location such as a store, destination, or dealership.

 Connected TV advertising statistics show strong trends from 2018 to 2020.
 Here are some of the key characteristics of this expanding market for CTV advertising: